GoosefleetEO/aa-killtracker/README.md

-require attackers ship groups|Only include killmails where at least one attacker is flying one of these ship groups require attackers ship types|Only include killmails where at least one attacker is flying one of these ship types require victim ship groups|Only include killmails where victim is flying one of these ship groups
+require attackers ship groups|Only include killmails where at least one attacker is flying one of these ship groups require attackers ship types|Only include killmails where at least one attacker is flying one of these ship types require victim ship groups|Only include killmails where victim is flying one of these ship groups require victim ship types|Only include killmails where victim is flying one of these ship types

 ## Settings